Dreams and Superstitions Related to your Dreams

 Questions powered by Yahoo!
 Answers

 Surely you have had dreams where you wondered what the dream meant, if anything.
-It would be nice if one could be sure of what any dream meant.
-But regardless of dream symbols and people who claim to know what a particular dream means, there is quite a bit of uncertainty in my mind what any dream means that I have.
+It would be nice if one could be sure of what all your dreams and superstitions meant.
+But regardless of dream symbols and people who claim to know what a particular dream means, there is quite a bit of uncertainty in my mind what any dream I have means.

 More Luck and Superstitions